-Another note.
-Yes, another note about the diseases going around your kids’ school.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
 Whooping Cough.
 Strep.
-Flu.
-RSV.
+Stomach bug.
+Respiratory syncytial virus.
 Just looking at the words is enough to send mamas and daddies into a panic.
 The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
-So what do you do to help keep your family safe?
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutants (cleaning agents, improperly maintained or unsanitary heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutant sources (cleaning products, improperly maintained or unsanitary heating and cooling or humidification systems, cigarette smoke, etc)

-So all this information – so what?
+So all this info – so what?
 What do you do?
-How can you make sure you and your kids aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your kids aren’t breathing sullied, disease-inducing air?

 Get Proactive On Air Filtration

 Have you ever been irate and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately quenched?
-That’s due to a filter.
+That’s the filter.
 Filters keep toxicity in check and avoid miserable ramifications.
-You filter your words for harmony, you filter your water for health, why shouldn’t you filter your air?
+You filter your words for peace, you filter your water for health, why shouldn’t you filter your air?

-If you don’t feel like a high-grade air filtration system is right for your home, there are many other options to help clean your family’s air.
-From basic air cleaners to electronic air cleaners, review the chart below to help decide which air filtration and purification system is right for your family.
+If you’re not interested in such a high-grade air filtration system, there are many other options to help clean your family’s air.
+From standard air cleaners to electronic air cleaners, review the chart below to help decide which air filtration and purification system is right for your family.